Complain about a sports bookmaker or betting exchange operator

 - betting accounts that have been closed by the wagering operator.

-If your complaint relates to any of the above, you should seek independent legal advice.
+If your complaint relates to any of the above, you may decide to seek independent legal advice.

 If your complaint relates to an operator outside of the NT, contact the relevant authority in the state or territory where they are licensed.

-Find out more about the role of the commission on the Department of Industry, Tourism and Trade website.
+Find out more about the role of the commission on the Department of Tourism and Hospitality website.

 What the commission may refuse to investigate